 The awesome part of it all is that you can make this gluten-free egg fried rice for breakfast, lunch or dinner.
 It works at any time of the day.

 My son, for example, loves egg fried rice for breakfast and usually suggests it when he sees leftover rice from the night before.
-I love when he requests this dish because I know he’s eating a bioavailable protein (Happy Egg Co. eggs) and lots of vegetables, in addition to the tasty rice, of course.
+I love when he requests this dish because I know he’s eating nutrient-dense eggs and lots of vegetables, in addition to the tasty rice, of course.

 Experiment with your own vegetable additions and seasonings and let me know how it goes… promise?